pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 I strongly advise you to use a library to help you.
 I suggest [libsodium](https://download.libsodium.org/doc/) as it is particularly simple to use and it provides great tutorials.
 You will be in particular interested by the [key exchange](https://download.libsodium.org/doc/key_exchange) tutorial to generate new keys for each new connection.

-## Application protocol -- Conclusion
+## Application Protocol -- Conclusion

 That is all for this part.
 I think that compression is totally optional and it depends on your game and how much bandwidth is needed.
 Encryption is, in my opinion, not optional but it may be skipped in a first prototype.

-# Application logic
+# Application Logic

 You are now able to update the state in the client but you may experience latency issues.
 Indeed, you have to wait for a game state update from the server after having triggered an input to see its effect in the world.